glarue/minor_introns/README.md

-# Metadata and figures associated with the preprint manuscript Where the Minor Things Are: A Survey of Minor Spliceosomal Introns in Thousands of Eukaryotic Genomes
+# Metadata and figures associated with the preprint manuscript "Where the Minor Things Are: A Survey of Minor Spliceosomal Introns in Thousands of Eukaryotic Genomes"

 Preprint on bioRxiv: https://doi.org/10.1101/2022.09.24.509304